Plan Your Research Visit

 Obtaining a Researcher Card

-- Show official identification that includes a photograph.
+- Upon arrival, researchers will complete the researcher card application by showing official identification that includes a photograph.
 Acceptable IDs include driver’s license, passport, and school and employment identification.

 Your Researcher Card must be presented during each research visit.